 5. Advertise in your local paper and online at Craigslist if you like.

-6. Put up signs in your neighborhood directing potential buyers to your home.
+6. Put up signs in your neighborhood, directing potential buyers to your home.

 7. Use the profits from your yard sale for back to school purchases.

-Having a summer yard sale will not only clean out your rooms and garage, it’ll earn you dollars for those back to school supplies and clothing that your kids need.
+Having a summer yard sale will not only clean out your rooms and garage, but it’ll also earn you dollars for those back to school supplies and clothing that your kids need.
 Who knows, your yard sale profits may be all the money you need to prepare your kids to return to school!